BDC Hamburger Icon

 What small businesses need to know about accounting

-Small business accounting is relatively simple.
+Small business accounting is relatively straightforward, particularly if you’re using one of the best accounting software solutions.
 Companies that operate in a single state with a simple business structure have three accounting priorities:

 • Ensure that revenues exceed expenses.